 The directional risk for equity is that it is overstated (companies desire strong equity positions).
 So, audit for existence.

-The primary risks for equity are:
+Primary risks for equity include:

 As you think about these risks, consider the control deficiencies that allow equity misstatements.